awxkee/pngquant.swift/README.md

 ## What's This?

-pngquant.swift the package to easy compress UIImage to PNG data with pnqquant
+pngquant.swift the package to easy compress UIImage to PNG data with pngquant

+Quantinized PNG will be much low size with the same quality

+Supported iOS, Mac Catalyst and MacOS

 ```swift
 // Compress data